gost-dom/webref/README.md

 > [!IMPORTANT]
 >
-> This tool is not completed, in that not all information in the IDL specs are
+> This tool is not complete.
+Not all IDL information are exposed.
+If you find
-> exposed.
-If you find that you need something not exposed, please file an
+> that you need something not exposed, please file an issue.
+Or even better,
-> issue.
-Or even better, make a PR.
+> make a PR.

-## About the compiled file size

-The intention of this is to be a tool for the build process of other go tools targeting the web, not runtime use in web applications.

-For that reason, minimising the size of compiled library has not been a priority.
-The compiled library takes up about 16Mb on disk, which is mainly embedded data files, which of course takes up space in source code too.[^1]

 ## Completeness